-On September 30, 2011, all nine judges of Canada’s highest court ruled unanimously that attempts by the federal health minister to close Insite went against the country’s charter of rights by threatening the safety and lives of the people who need to use it.
+On September 30, 2011, all nine judges of Canada’s highest court ruled unanimously that attempts by the federal health minister to close Insite went against the country’s Charter of Rights and Freedoms, by threatening the safety and lives of the people who need to use it.

-This incredible decision legitimates InSite as an effective and humane health care response to the suffering of injection drug users.
+This decision legitimated Insite as an effective and humane health care response to the suffering of injection drug users.

-It creates an opportunity for other jurisdictions in Canada to build upon to create further services for drug users based on respect for the personhood of the drug user.
-The federal government has recently passed Bill C 2, legislation that throws up barriers and obstacles to prevent the establishment of other such life saving injection sites in Canada.
+It created an opportunity for other jurisdictions in Canada to build upon to create further services for drug users based on respect for the personhood of the drug user.

 The InSite Story